Tiling the integer lattice with translated sublattices: Introduction

+Many necessary conditions can be deduced about the structure of a lattice tiling by elementary arguments.
+One notable condition among such various results that we will prove in Subsection~\ref{simpleconditions} is:

-Although this particular result may be thought of as a warm-up, we give a formal proof of \eqref{triviality} in Proposition \ref{prop:nocoprime}, in section \ref{simpleconditions}.
-In dimension $1$, this was most likely already known by Mirsky and Newman and is an elementary fact.
-One of our main results is the following necessary arithmetic condition on primes dividing the determinants of the lattice translates in any lattice tiling. \begin{theorem} If we have a lattice tiling, and if there is a prime $p$ such that $p^k$ divides the determinant of one of the lattice translates, then $p^k$ divides the determinant of another lattice translate. \end{theorem}
+\begin{theorem} In a lattice tiling, if there is a prime $p$ such that $p^k$ divides the determinant of one of the sublattice translates, then $p^k$ divides the determinant of another sublattice translate. \end{theorem}

-We give the proof of Theorem~\ref{thm:prime} in Section~\ref{proofprime}.
-We call a lattice $\LL$ a \emph{cyclic} lattice if the dual group $\WGL$ is a cyclic group.
-To give an answer to question \eqref{question3}, we have the following result, stated in terms of cyclic lattices.
+To give an answer to Question~\ref{question2}, we have the following result, stated in terms of cyclic sublattices.

-\begin{theorem} If we have a lattice tiling such that the lattice translate with largest determinant is cyclic, then our lattice tiling has the translation property. \end{theorem}
+\begin{theorem} If we have a lattice tiling in which the sublattice translate with largest determinant is cyclic, then our lattice tiling has the translational property. \end{theorem}

+This will be proved after Corollary~\ref{cor:comeinpairs}.
 In dimension 2 we can prove a stronger condition, made precise in Theorem~\ref{thm:main-two}.
-Finally, the following necessary and sufficient condition for a lattice tiling to exist, which we call the character formula, is a basic tool that we use often in our proofs.
+Finally, the following necessary and sufficient conditions answer question \eqref{question1}, which we call the character formulas.
+This result came with the help of generating functions.